 Nosferatu is set in 1838, when a German real-estate agent named Huttert travels to Transylvania to do a deal for the mysterious Orlok… who later turns up in Germany.
 Nosferatu was “an atypical expressionist film in that much of it was shot on location” — as opposed to shooting in a studio, a common practice at the time, the film’s landscapes, villages, and castle were actual locations in the Carpathian mountains.”
 Murnau was thus able to infuse the story with the subtle tones of nature: both pure and fresh as well as twisted and sinister.”

 “The beautiful thing about ‘Nosferatu’ is … it’s not all terrifying,” said Roberts.

-“Nosferatu” stars Max Schreck as the iconic vampire.
-It was one of several important films by Murnau, including “The Last Laugh” and “Sunrise.”
+The silent German Expressionist horror film NOSFERATU, starring Max Schreck as the iconic vampire, was directed by F. W. Murnau.
+It was one of his several important films including “The Last Laugh” and “Sunrise.”

-International film distributor Kino Lorber completed a high-definition remaster of the film’s 35mm restoration, complete with an orchestral performance of Hans Erdmann’s original 1922 score, as well as “unprecedented visual clarity and historical faithfulness to the original release version,” according to a press release.
+International film distributor Kino Lorber completed a high-definition remaster of the film’s 35mm restoration with “unprecedented visual clarity and historical faithfulness to the original release version,” according to a press release.

-Kino Lorber describes the unauthorized adaptation of author Bram Stoker’s Dracula as “the quintessential silent vampire film, crafted by legendary German director F. W. Murnau.”
+Kino Lorber describes NOSFERATU – the unauthorized adaptation of author Bram Stoker’s Dracula which was crafted by legendary German director F. W. Murnau – as “the quintessential silent vampire film.”